r4victor/tenthousandmeters/content/blog/python_bts_06.md

 ## Slot inheritance

-When we define a class that inherits from other type, we expect that class to inherit some behavior of that type.
+When we define a class that inherits from other type, we expect the class to inherit some behavior of that type.
 For example, when we define a class that inherits from `int`, we expect it to support the addition:

 ```pycon
 $ python -q